NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/README.md

 ![Diagram01](Diagram1.png "Diagram 1")

 The main purpose of this tool is to be used by an LCAbyg user in the industry to save time on current processes.
-In the existing practices, users typically have to manually extract extensive quantity schedules from the model or analyze building drawings.
-The user will utilize this tool as a kind of plug-in to analyze an IFC model.
+In the existing practices, users typically have to manually extract extensive quantity schedules from the model or analyze building drawings manually.
+The user will utilize this tool as a kind of plug-in to analyze an IFC model automatically.

 By using this tool, the following outputs are obtained: